Torsors on the complement of a smooth divisor: The corrected statement of the Nisnevich conjecture and our main results

-\bthm[\Cref{thm:abstract-GS}] For a reductive group $G$ over a ring $A$, every $G$-torsor over a smooth affine $A$-curve $C$ that is trivial away from some $A$-finite $Z \subset C$ trivializes Zariski semilocally on $C$. \ethm
+\bthm[\Cref{rem:AB}] For a reductive group $G$ over a ring $A$, every $G$-torsor over a smooth affine $A$-curve $C$ that is trivial away from some $A$-finite $Z \subset C$ trivializes Zariski semilocally on $C$. \ethm

-\Cref{thm:abstract-GS-ann}, more precisely, its finer version given in \Cref{thm:abstract-GS}, is our ultimate source of triviality of torsors under reductive groups.
+\Cref{thm:abstract-GS-ann}, more precisely, its finer version given in \Cref{thm:abstract-GS}, is our ultimate source of triviality of torsors under reductive groups, and it generalizes \cite{Fed22a}*{Theorem~4}, as well as several earlier results in the literature.
 Armed with it we quickly reprove the cases of the Grothendieck--Serre conjecture that have been settled in \cite{FP15}, \cite{Pan20a}, \cite{split-unramified}: more precisely, we use Popescu approximation and presentation lemmas in the style of Gabber--Quillen to reduce these cases to the relative curve setting of \Cref{thm:abstract-GS-ann}, and in this way we dissect the overall argument into a part that works over arbitrary rings and a part that is specific to regular rings.

-As for the affine Grassmannian itself, \Cref{thm:abstract-GS-ann} implies that $\Gr_G$ is simply the Zariski sheafification of the quotient of the loop functor $LG$ by the positive loop subfunctor $L^+G$ as follows, in other words, that the \'{e}tale or even fpqc sheafifications usually used to define $\Gr_G$ are overkills.